EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Now that we know which port the webserver is running on, the next step is to identify hidden directories.
+Now that we know which port the http server is running on, the next step is to identify hidden directories.
 I will be using `dirsearch` for this task, however you can proceed with `gobuster` as instructed.

-Make sure to use the correct port for this step, as the webserver is not running on a default one on this box.
+Make sure to use the correct port for this step, as the web server is not running on a default one on this box.

 ```
 ─root@kali ~